 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 July 10 • • • •

 July 31 • • • •

 August 5 • • • •

-August 29 • Announced extension of a special measure under the government's employment adjustment subsidy plan by three months, until the end-December 2020. • •
+August 29 • • Announced extension of a special measure under the government's employment adjustment subsidy plan by three months, until the end-December 2020. • •

 September 8 • • • •

 September 16 • • • •

 September 18 • • • •

 September 19 • • • •

 September 25 • • • •

 October 6 • • • •

 October 30 • • • •

+November 10 Introduced a special deposit facility to enhance the resilience of the regional financial system, under which the BOJ will pay 0.1 percent interest on current account balances held by regional lenders that meet certain criteria, including mergers or business integration, temporarily for three years (FY2020-2022). • • •

+November 17 • • • •

 Containment Relaxed the guidance for spectators at concerts and other events to a maximum of 5,000 people from the previous 1,000, as long as the number of spectators is restricted to 50 percent of capacity [Okinawa prefecture] Announced state of emergency will be in place from August 1- 15, following a recent resurgence in new infection cases.
 [Aichi prefecture] Announced that state of emergency will be in place from August 6- 24 as infections in Nagoya and its vicinity surged. • Eased travel restrictions for long-term residents from Cambodia, Lao PDR, Malaysia, and Myanmar.
-Lifted early closure requirements for restaurants and karaoke parlors in 23 wards in Tokyo. • Eased travel restrictions for short-term business people from Singapore without requiring a 14-day self-isolation period, if certain conditions are met.
+Lifted early closure requirements for restaurants and karaoke parlors in 23 wards in Tokyo.
+Eased travel restrictions for short-term business people from Singapore without requiring a 14-day self-isolation period, if certain conditions are met.
 Relaxed limits on audience size for public events to 5,000 people, while keeping the 50 percent attendance cap. • Agreed with Singapore and Brunei to reopen borders to newly arriving expatriates and other long-term residents from September 30 and October 8, respectively.
-Agreed with Korea to resume short- and long-term business travel from October 8, 2020 after suspension due to the COVID- 19 pandemic. • Lowered travel alerts for infectious diseases for Australia, Korea, Singapore, Thailand, Taiwan, China, New Zealand, Brunei and Vietnam from Level 3 to Level 2 on a scale of 1-4, but requesting that citizens avoid nonessential trips.
+Agreed with Korea to resume short- and long-term business travel from October 8, 2020 after suspension due to the COVID- 19 pandemic. • Lowered travel alerts for infectious diseases for Australia, Korea, Singapore, Thailand, Taiwan, China, New Zealand, Brunei and Vietnam from Level 3 to Level 2 on a scale of 1-4, but requesting that citizens avoid nonessential trips. • • [Hokkaido prefecture] Announced official raising of the alert level in Sapporo, asking the city's residents to avoid non-essential outings and refrain from visiting other areas in the prefecture amid a surge in COVID-19 cases.